anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Extensions Needed

-{{RFC8366}} originally defined the Voucher as the only Voucher Artifact, leaving the Voucher Request that is used in BRSKI to be defined in {{RFC8995}}.
+{{RFC8366}} originally defined the Voucher as the only Voucher Artifact, leaving the Voucher Request that is used in BRSKI to be defined in {{BRSKI}}.
-This document includes both Voucher and Voucher Request obsoleting {{RFC8366}}, and updating {{RFC8995}}.
+This document includes both Voucher and Voucher Request obsoleting {{RFC8366}}, and updating {{BRSKI}}.

-A number of variations of {{RFC8995}} have been developed since the publication of {{RFC8366}}, and these variations require new Attributes be added to the Voucher and Voucher Request.
+A number of variations of {{BRSKI}} have been developed since the publication of {{RFC8366}}, and these variations require new Attributes be added to the Voucher and Voucher Request.
 At the low-level, JSON (or CBOR) mechanical level, this was thought to be trivial as the artifacts are JSON (or CBOR) maps, and adding new keys seemed easy.

 However, the use of YANG for the information model does not make it as trivial as was thought.
 In the end, YANG is not easily extended except by updating the YANG module definition, and that is the major reason for the publication of this document.